(ITC) Computer Short Course Information Technology Certificate Training Course

 - What is the internet?
 (Connects computers worldwide.)

-- Using a web browser (like Chrome or Firefox).
+- Using a web browser (Chrome, Safari, Firefox).

 - Searching the web safely with Google.